Retired LCDR Carl Jewett

 The VA either approves or rejects the claim.

-If the claim is approved, the VA sends back pay to the veteran for the time between the claim submission and approval.
+If the claim is approved, the VA sends back pay to the veteran for the time between the between the claim submission and approval and begins paying the veteran their monthly pension payment on the 1st of each month.
 If the claim is denied, the VA sends a letter explaining the reason.

 * In order to qualify for VA benefits, you cannot have received a dishonorable discharge.